Mission Statement, Program Objectives and Student Outcomes of the Department of Computer Science

 Program Educational Objectives

-Graduates of the USM Computer Science Program have achieved appropriate success in their chosen field in industry and/or academia through their:
+Three to five years after graduation, graduates of the USM Computer Science Program have achieved appropriate success in their chosen field of application in industry, government and/or academia through their:

-- proven ability to communicate with their peers, supervisors and subordinates
+- Demonstrated ability to effectively communicate with their peers, supervisors, subordinates and professional partners.

-- continued active participation in life-long learning to adapt to an ever-changing technological environment.
+- Commitment to active participation in life-long learning to adapt to an ever-changing environment of software technology

-- ethical commitment that allows them to deal successfully with the social and technical ethical problems that have and will continue to arise in their lives and work.
+- Ethical commitment that allows them to deal successfully with the social, technical and professional ethical problems that have and will continue to arise in their lives and work.

-This success is reflected in their job satisfaction, the respect of their peers, their highly responsible and valued work, and their competitive salaries.
+This success is reflected in their job satisfaction, the respect of their peers, their highly valued work and their competitive salaries.